victormanueldev/study-notes/README.md

 This plan is thinked in order to become a Fullstack Developer, and develop a project that be able to produce earings but principally that i can practice all the topics described in this plan.

+This plan is based on Node - Angular - Flutter Stack

 ## Topics

 * DevOps - SRE